shawna-p/mysterious-messenger/docs/getting-started.rst

 `Documentation`
     Clicking this will open the documentation home page for Mysterious Messenger.
 By default, this opens the documentation in a web browser.
 However, you can check off **Prefer local documentation** (above) to open the html files that come with the repository instead.
 Both the online and offline versions contain the same information.

+`Reset Albums`
+    This will cause the program to forget all persistent variables associated with albums.
+This includes all the persistent albums as defined in the ``all_albums`` variable, and will also clear the program's memory of images the player has been shown in-game (typically this will only affect CG images shown during Story Mode).
+Use this if you want to reset the persistent albums to their original, defaulted value.

+    This option is only available on the main menu (not in-game).

 Uncategorized
 ---------------